GlobalMicroEco/MicrOMZ_chemostat/README.md

 By modeling the metabolisms of these bacterial populations, we are able to resolve the key nitrogen cycle reactions of nitrification, denitrification, and anammox using Tilman resource competition arguments, rather than parameterizing the reactions as a function of seawater chemistry only (e.g., 'NitrOMZ' from Bianchi et al., 2022).

-The model is embedded here in a 0-D chemostat with constant dilution rate (D).
+The model is embedded here in a 0-D chemostat with constant dilution rate ($D$).

 Contact Daniel McCoy (dmccoy@carnegiescience.edu) for assistance.